If you have a child who has run into trouble with the law in Ohio, you are probably worried about what could happen to them.

 However, even if the punishment is less severe in juvenile court, the wrong result could still have a tremendously negative impact on your child’s future.

 That’s why your child might need a strong advocate to help them achieve the best result possible.

-Gounaris Abboud, LPA—one of Ohio’s most recognized criminal defense law firms—has tremendous experience helping young people minimize their trouble after getting arrested for juvenile crimes in Ohio.
-Contact us today to get started.
+Gounaris Abboud, LPA — one of Ohio’s most recognized criminal defense law firms — has tremendous experience helping young people minimize their trouble after getting arrested for juvenile crimes in Ohio.
+Contact us online or call (937) 222-1515 today to get started.